• About Me

 Childhood me wakeboarding

 I was born and raised in Northern Indiana, a product of Land of Lakes County.
 I only half jokingly say that lake water makes up my blood.
-Growing up, my small family and I would spend every possible moment on our boat.
-I have fond childhood memories of enjoying the water: From leisurely boat rides, dropping anchor and getting lost in a book, to water skiing, wakeboarding, and surfing.
-I even got my PADI open water certification at age 10 on our boat in the lake!
+Growing up, my family and I would spend every possible moment on our boat.
+I have fond memories of enjoying the water: from leisurely boat rides, dropping anchor and getting lost in a book, to water skiing, wakeboarding, and surfing.
+I even got my PADI open water certification in the lake!
 Each summer before high school (before sports practices started to dominate my schedule) I would also commandeer my families paddle boat to catch turtles, jar seaweed to ID on the family computer, and look for bluegill nests along the channel edge.
-Being so connected to the water from an early age undoubtedly shaped my career path in the natural sciences, and once I was introduced to the marine environment, I knew I was going to be a marine biologist.
+Being so connected to the water from an early age undoubtedly shaped my career path in the natural sciences.

 Hobbies

 Outside of school and being active, I don’t have much time for anything else, but on occasion do like to partake in some creative hobbies as well.
 These include reading, making friendship bracelets, which I do just for fun and gift to people I love (I joke that if I give you one, your now branded by me) and also by journaling and scrapbooking.
-I am very much a pack rat (I never throw anything away), so I scrapbooking is a great way to commemorate the useless things with sentimental value I’ve collected, like concert tickets, admission bracelets, boarding passes and fliers.
+I never throw anything away, so scrapbooking is a great way to commemorate the useless things with sentimental value I’ve collected, like concert tickets, admission bracelets, boarding passes and fliers.
 It’s a fun way to keep all of these things while not having them make a mess and clutter up my room.

 My father and I before a dive.
 Cozumel, MX circa 2010